Product Manager - Medical Devices

 REQUIREMENTS

-• Skilled in market research, competitor analysis, business case creation and KPI/ROI evaluation, using a data-led approach to inform strategic decisions.
+• Strong capability in market research, competitor analysis, business case development and KPI/ROI evaluation, using a data-led approach to inform strategic and commercial decisions.

-• Confident engaging directly with clinicians and internal teams, with experience driving adoption through cross-functional collaboration and understanding NHS and healthcare customer needs.
+• Confident engaging directly with clinicians and internal teams, with strong project management, communication and stakeholder management skills, and a clear understanding of NHS and healthcare customer needs.

 PACKAGE